Kokoroou/classic-games/ttanh_games/tictactoe/README.md

 ## How to Play

-1. Navigate to the game's directory:
+1. Run the game:
     ```bash
-    cd ttanh_games/tictactoe/
+    python ttanh_games/tictactoe/main.py
     ```
-2. Run the game:
-    ```bash
-    python main.py
-    ```
-3. Players take turns entering the number of the square they want to mark (1-9).
+2. Players take turns entering the number of the square they want to mark (1-9).
-4. The first player to get three in a row wins.
+3. The first player to get three in a row wins.
-5. If all squares are filled and no one has three in a row, the game is a draw.
+4. If all squares are filled and no one has three in a row, the game is a draw.

 ## Features